 Merged with the Valley Forge Historical Society and now serves as steward of the Valley Forge Historical Society archives.

-Established a new association with The American Revolutionary Center and coordinated the temporary exhibition of William Trego’s painting, The March to Valley Forge in the Visitor Center.
+Established a new association with The Museum of the American Revolution and coordinated the temporary exhibition of William Trego’s painting, The March to Valley Forge in the Visitor Center.

 Developed the Young Friends, a new group of volunteers aged 21 to 40, who implement park-wide work projects, organize social activities and provide leadership for the 1-mile Youth Fun Run that has engaged over 400 youth in the past five years.